kiseonjeong/convolutional-neural-network-with-numpy/README.md

-# neural network with numpy
+# deep neural network with numpy
- implementation of neural network with numpy
+ implementation of deep neural network with numpy